-It’s clear from the March numbers that I was gaining momentum as my earnings doubled and I really lost it by stopping the writing in April.
+It’s clear from the March numbers that I was gaining momentum.
+My earnings doubled and I’ll lose that by stopping the writing in April.

 I feel like that change was best for my mental health.
-I don’t want to take something I enjoy(writing) and turn it to something I hate because I’m forcing myself to write every single day.
-I know that a lot of people feel that way about a side-hustle or business and maybe I’m a quitter for changing my tune and writing only on weekends but it’s a personal choice and I feel like it’s the right one for me.
+I don’t want to take something I enjoy(writing) and turn it to something I hate.
+It’s easy to do that if I’m forcing myself to write every single day.
+I know that a lot of people feel that way about a side-hustle or business.
+Maybe I’m a quitter for changing my tune and writing only on weekends but it’s a personal choice.
+I feel like it’s the right one for me.

-As I said before, I still plan to write and I still plan to earn money with this even if the switch to less writing means less potential money.
-I already have two stories that are nearly done and have been recently editing a novel that I started a while back that’s already blossomed to 35000 words and hope to publish that in the next few months.
+As I said before, I still plan to write and I still plan to earn money with this.
+That’s even if the switch to less writing means less potential money.
+I already have two stories that are nearly done.
+On top of that, I have been recently editing a novel that I started a while back.
+That one has blossomed to 35000 words and I hope to publish that in the next few months.
 The publishing pace and earnings pace will slow as will the side hustle posts but I certainly will keep you all updated on my progress.